Acacia genistifolia: Description

+Taxonomy

+Acacia genistifolia was first formally described in 1822 by Johann Heinrich Friedrich Link and the description was published in Enumeratio Plantarum Horti Botanici Regii Berolinensis Altera.

 Distribution

 The shrub is endemic to south eastern New South Wales, eastern Victoria and eastern Tasmania as a part of open forest or heath communities.
 The plants range extends from around Dubbo in the north down through the Australian Capital Territory to the Grampians in Victoria.
 The species is more common in north eastern Tasmania including Bruny and Flinders Islands.
 It grows in many different types of soils at an altitude of less than 1000 m as a part of dry sclerophyll forest or heathland communities.